nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 RCP|I|10^RD
 ```

 This is searching for female patients with a surname of Jones.
-It is not clear from the query this is a search and also that `@PID.8^F~@PID.5.1^JONES` means a female called Jones.
+It is not clear from the message this is a search query and also the parameters `@PID.8^F~@PID.5.1^JONES` means a female called Jones.
 Also it's difficult to call from a web browser based application.
 Using a FHIR API Gateway hides this complexity from the web developer allowing them to use the $http service as shown in the example below:

-#### AngularJS Example 5 - Web App Client Search ####
+#### AngularJS Example 1 - Web App Client Search ####

 ```javascript
 angular.module('App').controller('PatientDetailsController', function ($scope, $http) {